nibbleai/minio-github-actions/README.md

 ## Why This Exists

-GitHub Actions service containers can't accept command arguments.
+As of May 2025, GitHub Actions service containers [can't accept command arguments](https://github.com/orgs/community/discussions/26688).
 The official MinIO image requires `minio server /data` to start, making it incompatible with GitHub Actions services.

 This image solves that by pre-configuring the command argument.